leechihyu/GOV2020/README.md

    Personally, I believe there are likely to be varying effects due to different reasons for immigration among the population, and I also believe it is very likely that the directions of effects you found are consistent with those in the broader population.

-   However, with a non-representative sample, the validity of your findings is limited.
+   However, with a non-representative sample, the validity of the findings will be limited to the sample.

 2. Based on the previous point, I wonder **if you would consider focusing on the PRIMING EFFECT of economic and humanitarian motivations**, as both are significant in your tables.